-Barnaby also lives and works in the UK.
+Barnaby at present lives and works in the UK.

 I was born in 1953 and attended a number of schools in the UK following my father’s career moves.
 I left school with some 16 GCEs (as they were in those days).
-My further education was cut short when a passionate interest in motorcycles/motorcycle racing resulted in a serious accident and several months of hospitalisation, recuperation and three months of being unable to walk a very humbling experience and one which has left its mark when dealing with people with disabilities and the problems it creates.
+My further education was cut short when a passionate interest in motorcycles/motorcycle racing resulted in a serious accident and several months of hospitalisation, recuperation and three months of being unable to walk a very humbling experience and one which has left me with a lot of empathy for the problems associated with living with disabilities.

 At college my intended career option was bio-chemistry and physics but the unfortunate accident resulted in a complete career change, with the first few years of my working life spent with the then Midland Bank.

-Our family coat of arms (pictured above) includes the words tenacity and perseverance and that perhaps sums up my approach to life and challenges.
+Our family coat of arms (pictured here) includes the words tenacity and perseverance and that perhaps sums up my approach to life and challenges.